MAURITIUS – SO FAR AND YET SO FAMILIAR – MAURITIUSNOW

 THE EAST – THE JEWEL IN MAURITIUS’ CROWN.

-Between the mountains and the sea, the east of the island is known for its charming little villages with poetic names: Petite Julie, Mare d’Australie and Queen Victoria.
-It’s also home to some of the most gorgeous beaches on the island such as Belle Mare: you’ll want to spend all your time there, sunbathing and enjoying the beauty of the long white sandy beach.
+Between the mountains and the sea, the east of the island is known for its charming little villages with poetic names.
+Petite Julie, Mare d’Australie and Queen Victoria.
+It’s also home to some of the most gorgeous beaches on the island such as Belle Mare.
+For sure you’ll want to spend all your time there, sunbathing and enjoying the beauty of the long white sandy beach.

 An adventure playground for anyone who loves the great outdoors.
 With its white sandy beaches lined with casuarinas, Flic en Flac is a popular destination at the weekends for water sports including swimming and snorkelling.
 The fishing villages of Grande Rivière Noire and Tamarin have recently seen the development of luxury villas and have also become popular sites for big-game fishing.